vsawchuk/scrabble-jasmine-baseline/README.md

 This project contains an implementation of our classic Scrabble project, this time as a Backbone single-page-application.
 We'll use it to demonstrate the fundamentals of testing JavaScript with Jasmine.
 It is built on top of the standard Ada WebPack setup.

+This is an individual exercise.
+Collaboration is of course welcome, but each of you should write your own code.
+No PR is required for this exercise.

 ### Setup

 #### Installation